Last Updated on 2 January 2026 by Cycloscope

 Cycling Indonesia – everything you need to know about

-Indonesia might not be a cycling-friendly destination for cycle-touring beginners but, among the 42 countries we explored by bike so far, it usually pops up as our number-one favorite.
+Indonesia might not be a cycling-friendly destination for cycle-touring beginners, but among the 42 countries we’ve explored by bike so far, it consistently ranks as our number-one favorite.

-With more than 17,500 islands, Indonesia is a universe that you’ll never finish exploring.
-Each island is a planet per se, with different languages, cultures, religions, architecture, and landscapes, cycling in Indonesia never gets monotonous.
+With more than 17,500 islands, Indonesia is a universe you could never finish exploring.
+Each island is a planet in its own right, with distinct languages, cultures, religions, architecture, and landscapes.
+Cycling in Indonesia never becomes monotonous.

-We spent three full months bike touring Indonesia, cycling through the islands of Borneo, Java, Flores, Sumba, Sumbawa, Lombok, Bali, and Nusa Penida – we often think of coming back and doing more, we really left our hearts in Indonesia.
+We spent three full months bike touring across the country, cycling through the islands of Borneo, Java, Flores, Sumba, Sumbawa, Lombok, Bali, and Nusa Penida.
+We often think about going back to do more; we truly left our hearts in Indonesia.

-Traveling Indonesia on bikes though is certainly not without difficulties – the extreme heat, the heavy downpours in the rainy season, the steep hills, the language barrier, the lack of food in some of the most remote islands, the difficulty in access… all these factors make cycle touring or bikepacking in Indonesia quite challenging.
+Traveling through Indonesia by bike, however, is certainly not without challenges.
+Extreme heat, heavy downpours during the rainy season, steep hills, language barriers, limited food availability on some of the more remote islands, and difficult access all make cycle touring or bikepacking in Indonesia demanding.

-This doesn’t mean you have to be a trained semi-pro to travel Indonesia on a bike, just be realistic and don’t overestimate yourself, especially if you’re not used to the heat.
+This doesn’t mean you have to be a trained semi-pro to travel Indonesia by bike—just be realistic and avoid overestimating yourself, especially if you’re not used to the heat.

 Bits and Facts about Indonesia